zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 Add a Post-Receive Hook
 ------------------------
-First, you'll need to create a post-receive hook on GitHub. ~~Just follow the [step-by-step guide for adding a webhook](https://help.github.com/articles/post-receive-hooks)~~ and set the URL to `http://ntq.zikula.org/library/postreceive-hook`.
+First, you'll need to create a post-receive hook on GitHub.
+Just follow the [step-by-step guide for adding a webhook](https://help.github.com/articles/post-receive-hooks) and set the URL to `http://ntq.zikula.org/library/postreceive-hook`.

 Add a Manifest and Composer file to your Repository
 ---------------------------------------------------
 The Zikula Extensions Library will look in the root level of your repository for a file named `zikula.manifest.json`.
-You will need to create the file according to the [manifest specification](library/doc/manifest).
-The manifest specifies the location of the `composer.json` file which is also required (see [specification](/library/doc/composer)).
+You will need to create the file according to the [manifest specification][manifest].
+The manifest specifies the location of the `composer.json` file which is also required (see [specification][composer]).
 Use an online JSON verifier such as [JSONlint](http://jsonlint.com/) to make sure both files are valid.
-Use our [online manifest validator](library/validate) to make sure your manifest validates against the required schema.
+Use our [online manifest validator][validate] to make sure your manifest validates against the required schema.
 You are now ready to publish your extension!

 Publishing a Version